Nabji Khorphu Trek |Nabji Khorphu Adventure Trek | Nabji Khorphu Expedition | Rural Bhutan Trek |

 Day 12.
 Paro Stay

-Toady we will make a hike to Paro Taktshang Monastery, the most famous and scared monastery in Buddhism world.
+Today we will make a hike to Paro Taktshang Monastery, the most famous and sacred monastery in the Buddhist world.
 Taksang means “TigerNest” named after Guru Rinpoche reportedly flew to this site riding on the back of a flying tigress late in the 9th century.
 We have to walk about 2hours up steep from the road end.
 The trail climbs through beautiful pine forest, many of the trees festooned with Spanish moss, and an occasional grove of fluttering prayer flags.
 Lunch will be served at Taktshang cafeteria.

 On our way back, drive to the village of Drukgyel and visit the ruins of Drukgyel Dzong, built in 1649 to commemorate the victory over Tibetan invasion and Kyichu Lhakhang, it is one of the two most sacred and the oldest temples in Bhutan, built in 7th century by Tibetan king Songtsen Gampo (the 33rd Tibetan king, who is also the manifestation of avoloketeshivara, commonly known to Bhutanese as Chenrize).